zachleat/filter-container/README.md

 ### Optional Features

 * This component will not filter on initialization unless you use `<filter-container data-oninit>`.
-The results The form field needs to change for filtering to take place.
+By default the form field needs to change for filtering to take place.
 * Add the `data-filter-results` attribute to any child element of the component if you’d like us to populate it with the number of results.
   * Add a string to this attribute value to customize your Results labels (delimited by `/`). e.g. `data-filter-results="Country/Countries"`
   * Add `aria-live="polite"` to this element and screen readers will announce when the text changes.